PrimeGoat/json-born-solution/README.md

 From our user's perspective, they will run our Node app with `node main.js`, possibly tacking on some extra parameters, and then get the result in the console.
 We'll have an interface for them using mock routes to describe what data we want to act on and how we want to act on it.
 And then we'll use `process.argv` to parse what the user's input is, `fs.readFile` to grab it (or `fs.writeFile` to write it if the request calls for us to make changes), and `console.log` to output the raw data back to the user.

+Everything will be written to and from our `users.json` file, which has been prepopulated for you.
+If you want to get a fresh JSON file, there's a copy in `backup-db` directory.
+Make sure your code isn't doing anything with that backup file or you'll have to redownload the JSON file.
+Which, not the worst thing.
+But still.

+Let's dive in!

 ### The Steps